You've just transferred thousands, maybe hundreds of thousands, to your child.

 Receive your Memorandum of Intention

-Intentia produces a Memorandum of Intention (MoI) that is bespoke to you.
+Intentia produces a Memorandum of Intention (a written record of what you meant when you gave or lent the money) that is bespoke to you.
 You will be invited to check and confirm/amend that document.

 3